beveradb/sonoff-lan-mode-homeassistant/README.md

 ## Setup
 Before you can use this platform to control your Sonoff from Home Assistant, you should perform the following setup steps:
 1. Find the "Device ID" of you switch in the eWeLink app, it is under the device settings.
-2. For normal devices (i.e. those not branded DIY and some branded DIY too), you need to find the api key (which is used for encryption).
-DIY branded devices, I was told by an Itead employee, don't have encryption turned on, but the only device I've seen does actually have it on!
+2. For non DIY devices, you need to find the api key (which is used for encryption).
+DIY branded devices, when configured using the jumper switch do not need the api key configured as they run without encryption.

+To capture the api key there are a couple of options.

-2a.
-Capture with V2 firmware: If you have V2 firmware and are using the earlier version of this component, the apikey is visible in the HA logs at startup (part of the "user online response") when debug is turned on (see below)
+* Capture with V2 firmware: If you have V2 firmware and are using the earlier version of this component, the apikey is visible in the HA logs at startup (part of the "user online response") when debug is turned on (see below)

-2b.
-Capture during pairing: You can use the method described [here](https://blog.ipsumdomus.com/sonoff-switch-complete-hack-without-firmware-upgrade-1b2d6632c01).
+* Capture during pairing: You can use the method described [here](https://blog.ipsumdomus.com/sonoff-switch-complete-hack-without-firmware-upgrade-1b2d6632c01).
 Despite this guide being quite old and for older firmware, the early part where the api_key is uncovered still works.
 Unfortunately this is only visible this way during pairing

 ## Installation
 To use this platform, unzip the contents of 'sonoff_lan_mode_r3' into your "<home assistant config dir>/custom_components/ directory and add the config below to configuration.yaml